BlackBaroness/fastutil-extender/README.md

 ## Extension built under a [fastutil](https://github.com/vigna/fastutil) library

-Don't waste your time by specifying a load factor, creating convertation algorithms and collectors and other boring boilerplate things!
+Don't waste your time by specifying a load factor, creating convertation algorithms, collectors and other boring boilerplate things!

 You need Java 8+ to use this.